innotrade/enapso-graphdb-cli/README.md

 --apiType(optional)     api type of GraphDB (workbench or RDF4J) by default it used workbench apis.
---context      -c   context to be used for the command, of not passed usually the entire repository is used --username     -u   the user to be authenticated --password     -p   the password to be used for authentication
+--context      -c   context to be used for the command, of not passed usually the entire repository is used --username     -u   the user to be authenticated --user       the user need to delete or update.
+--password     -p   the password to be used for authentication
                     (should not be stored in scripts, better use env variables) --baseiri      -i   base iri of graph e.g. http://ont.enapso.com/